Accelerating the Circular Economy

 The company combines the reach of big professional services groups with the deep expertise of boutiques.
 Anthesis has clients across all industry sectors and from innovative start-ups to corporate multinationals such as Reckitt, Cisco, Tesco, Nestlé, and Target.
 The company brings together 1,100+ experts operating in 40 countries around the world and has offices in Andorra, Belgium, Brazil, Canada, China, Colombia, Finland, France, Germany, Ireland, Italy, the Middle East, the Netherlands, the Philippines, Portugal, South Africa, Spain, Sweden, the UK, and the US.

 Aqua ChemPacs is the industry leader in manufacturing and contract packaging of quart size water-soluble liquid chemical packs.
 You can have your brand on this new technology!
 Simply add eco-friendly ChemPacs to quarts and buckets, add water and you are ready to clean!
 No cutting or tearing.
 The entire ChemPac dissolves easily in water.
-Over the last year alone, we have prevented 36 million bottles, the equivalent of 6,804,000 pounds of plastic, from reaching landfills.
-Aqua ChemPacs has recently begun operating out of our new, state of the art facility.
-Advanced high-tech production, packaging, new computer systems and custom software are in place.
+Since inception, Aqua ChemPacs has, through its system of reusing of bottles, prevented up to 151 million plastic bottles from being created and potentially disposed of in landfills.
+That’s 23.3 million pounds of plastic!
+Aqua ChemPacs is now operating out of our new, state of the art facility.
+Advanced high-tech production, packaging, and custom software are in place.
 We are trusted by major brands and Fortune 500 companies.
 Aqua ChemPacs will help you solve your sustainability objectives and help you differentiate yourself on retail shelves and to your clients.

 Aucto provides solutions that empower organizations to manage and streamline their asset recovery efforts.
 AuctoARS is a circular supply chain software that enables companies to identify surplus assets across the business, automate approvals, and choose to redeploy internally and/or resell externally on the public marketplace.
 The marketplace connects sellers directly to global buyers who are looking to source quality equipment, machinery, and materials.
 Headquartered in San Francisco and Toronto, the platform is being used in over 70 countries to help organizations achieve sustainability goals, meet compliance mandates, all while maximizing asset value.